 The trucking industry is heavily regulated by the federal and state governments so there is a considerable amount of paperwork involved such as:

 - Establish the business entity (LLC, Inc., LLP).
+Incorporating makes sure your business is properly structured and effectively separates your personal from your business.
 This includes determining your business name and setting up an EIN (employer identification number) with the IRS.
+(Your EIN is like a social security number for your business and is needed for opening a business bank account as well as required for tax filings.)

 - Acquire motor carrier operating authority.
-You have two options, the first is to obtain your own authority which can be expensive.
+You have two options.
+The first is to obtain your own authority, which can be expensive.
 Filing fees start at $300.
 The second option is to drive under another company’s MC authority.
-CloudTrucks allows owner-operators to drive under our authority and we handle all freight negotiations for you.
+For example, CloudTrucks allows owner-operators to drive under our MC authority and we handle all freight negotiations for you.
 You can even bring in your shipper contacts.
 Head over to our Getting Started page to learn more.

-To start your trucking company off on the right foot it is essential to complete all required paperwork and pay all required fees before beginning business operations.
-Failing to complete this paperwork will inevitably grind your business ambitions to a catastrophic halt.
+To start your trucking company off on the right foot, it is essential to complete all required paperwork and pay all required fees before beginning business operations.

 Step 4 - Acquire Necessary Equipment